xtrmntr80/se_i_full_search/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## style.css

+This CSS file provides the styling for the search interface.
+It ensures a clean and user-friendly design for the search input and button.

+## script.js

+The JavaScript file for handling the custom search functionality.
+It captures the user's search input and constructs a custom Google search URL to query specific sites.